The Dayspring Academy Way

 Character.
 Curriculum.
 Community.

-At Dayspring Academy, learners pass through 3 three stages of learning on their way to graduation: Early Learning (Pre-K), Elementary (K-5), and Early College (6-12).
-Early College at Dayspring Academy includes an Early College Preparation phase during grades 6-7, with Early College beginning in earnest in 8th grade.
-The program is designed for every high school graduate to also earn their AA degree.
+At Dayspring Academy, learners pass through 4 learning stages on their way to graduation: Early Learning (Pre-K), Elementary (K-5), Early College Prep (6-7) and Early College (8-12).
+The Early College program is designed for every high school graduate to also earn their AA degree.

 At every step of the journey, Dayspring Academy learners are exposed to our innovative approach to education, which includes a strong emphasis on impeccable character, rigorous curriculum, and vibrant community.